top of page

 Events

-Join me from September 2025 at events featuring my new book, A History of England in 25 Poems.
+Forthcoming events featuring my new book, A History of England in 25 Poems.

 More events and details will be added here.
 Keep an eye on my social media for further details and booking information.
-Selected highlight events are shown in detail below this list.

 Beach Hut